6 Simple Ways to Consistently Fit Healthy Exercise Into Your Busy Life

 If you’re on a roll with your movement and exercise “routine”, please share!
 We’d love to hear how you fit things in!

-Dr. Colleen Trombley-VanHoogstraat (“Dr Mom Online”) is a popular figure in Natural Health & Wellness and is in her 23rd year of active practice in Michigan, along with her husband, Dr. Marc VanHoogstraat.
-She’s also the proud mom of two rather fabulous kiddos.
+Dr. Colleen Trombley-VanHoogstraat (“Dr Mom Online”) is a popular personality in Natural Health & Wellness and is in her 24th year of active practice in Michigan, along with her husband Dr. Marc VanHoogstraat.
+She’s also the proud mom of two rather fabulous kiddos that she currently home schools.
 Her unique perspective of the science of Wellness provides predictable solutions and transformational results for those struggling with chronic health issues, as well as those seeking lifelong health.
-To discover her simple strategies for creating better health through nutrition, movement and mindset, jump on board as a regular reader of Dr Mom Online when you plug in your email address above.
+To discover her simple strategies for creating better health through nutrition, movement, mindset, cellular detoxification, and metabolic re-setting, jump on board as a regular reader of Dr Mom Online when you plug in your name and email address.

 For more of Dr. Colleen’s Wellness Lifestyle books, check out her library available online at http://amazon.com/author/drcolleen.